February 27th, 2023

 During these works the capacity of the car park will be reduced by around half.
 Where possible, staff, students and visitors should consider alternative parking options or utilising public transport for travel to and from University Park campus.

-The visitor car park on Cut Through Lane (circled in purple on the map below), behind Keighton Auditorium (F3*) and adjacent to Sir Clive Granger Building (E3) and Sir Peter Mansfield MRI Building (E2) will be closed from Friday 17 to Sunday 19 March (inclusive) in preparation for the works and will reopen on Monday 20 March with a reduced number of spaces available.
+The visitor car park on Cut Through Lane (circled in red on the map below), behind Keighton Auditorium (F3*) and adjacent to Sir Clive Granger Building (E3) and Sir Peter Mansfield MRI Building (E2) will be closed from Friday 17 to Sunday 19 March (inclusive) in preparation for the works and will reopen on Monday 20 March with a reduced number of spaces available.

 During the works the entire car park will be resurfaced and new drainage solutions will be introduced to address issues we have previously faced with flooding affecting the George Green Library.